May 15th – PC & PS4

 To make the wait more bearable, here’s a bunch of screens!
 Let the colours wash over you – bathe in the glory.

 May 15th – not long now!

-Tagged: 90s Arcade Racer, Aquiris Game Studio, Arcade Racer, driving games, Horizon Chase, Horizon Chase Turbo, Indie Games, indie gaming, lotus turbo challenge, NEWS Horizon Chase Turbo, Nintendo Switch, Nintendo Switch Racing Games, Out Run, PC Racing Games, PS4, PS4 Racing Games, racing games, Raster Racer, Raster Racing, Steam, Switch, top gear, XB1, Xbone, Xbox One Racing Games, Xbox Racing Games
+Tags: 90s Arcade Racer, Aquiris Game Studio, Arcade Racer, driving games, Horizon Chase, Horizon Chase Turbo, Indie Games, indie gaming, lotus turbo challenge, NEWS Horizon Chase Turbo, Nintendo Switch, Nintendo Switch Racing Games, Out Run, PC Racing Games, PS4, PS4 Racing Games, racing games, Raster Racer, Raster Racing, Sony, Sony Playstation, Steam, Switch, top gear, XB1, Xbone, Xbox One Racing Games, Xbox Racing Games